Warren & Migliaccio, L.L.P.

 Trusts

-Estate planning attorneys often recommend a revocable trust, a legal instrument managing assets during and after your lifetime.
-This protects your property while ensuring responsible asset administration for the designated beneficiary.
+Estate planning attorneys often recommend a revocable trust.
+A trust allows you to manage assets during and after your lifetime.
+A trust protects your property while ensuring responsible asset administration for the designated beneficiary.
 It is one of the essential estate planning tips.

 Powers of Attorney